snowch-notes/data-architecture/README.md

  - How will client systems access the data?
 JDBC?
 ODBC?
 API?
  - Who are the clients that execute the queries?
 Systems (code) or humans?
+ - What is the business purpose for the queries and what are the key requirements?
+E.g.
+   - Financial reconcilliation report requiring high accuracy
+   - A page hit counter that only needs to be approximate
  - What types of queries will be run on the data?
    - Preknown (canned) queries?
    - Exploratory (ahdoc) queries?